Seasonal foods and human feeding habits

 These human feeding habits can be influenced either by natural or volitional selection or both over hundred thousand of years of development until the near future projection of human society.
 Natural selection in consumption of a variety of foods and drinks depends on evolutionary biology or human adaptation and development from the past to the present.
 Volitional selection of the foods we eat in the future relates to our health and can help us live longer, depending on our own choices and willingness to consume healthy natural food, especially for the young generation.

 Since ancient human history, fermented foods or drinks have been contributing to the health and pleasure of the human body.
-On the other hand fermented foods or drinks can be fatal if they are consumed too much because they will disturb our motoric system and the clearness of our mind.
+On the other hand, fermented foods or drinks can be fatal if they are consumed too much because they will disturb our motoric system and the clearness of our mind.

-Concerning our foods and drinks that we consume in relation with our health, we need a breakthrough from our food routines and habits.
+Concerning our foods and drinks that we consume in relation to our health, we need a breakthrough from our food routines and habits.
 Once the author and humorist Mark Twain said: “The only way to keep your health is to eat what you don’t want, drink what you don’t like, and do what you’d rather not”.
 Again, the variety of our foods and drinks should be good, and not mass produced by a giant business interest to tempt the younger generation.

 Consuming foods based on their availability in nature in different seasons can support the diversity of the foods that we consume and can be simply based on the 4 seasons of spring, summer, autumn and winter in temperate regions, and the 2 seasons of the wet and dry seasons in tropical regions.
-According to the traditional dietary philosophy, environmental factors such as 4 seasons or 2 seasons will produce different kind of seasonal foods and always have a positive impact on the body.
+According to traditional dietary philosophy, environmental factors such as 4 seasons or 2 seasons will produce different kinds of seasonal foods and always have a positive impact on the body.

 Traditional dietary philosophy suggests we embrace our native foods in addition to eating locally-grown foods and those in season.
 What is unhealthy concerning the modern diet is that particular foods are now available all year long and chemically treated to keep their shelf life longer, more attractive to the consumer, and maybe involving genetically modified organisms.